Rep. Waltz on Medal of Honor for Alwyn Cashe: 'a No-Brainer'

 The recognition comes after more than 15 years of fighting by his former battalion commander, fellow soldiers, veterans, and finally, members of Congress.

-Rep. Michael Waltz (R-FL), a former Army Green Beret colonel, teamed up with fellow veteran Rep. Dan Crenshaw (R–TX), a former Navy SEAL, on legislation to upgrade Cashe’s Silver Star to a Medal of Honor.
+Rep. Michael Waltz (R-FL), an Army Green Beret colonel, teamed up with fellow veteran Rep. Dan Crenshaw (R–TX), a former Navy SEAL, on legislation to upgrade Cashe’s Silver Star to a Medal of Honor.

 They soon learned that Rep. Stephanie Murphy (D-FL) was also working on doing that.
 In an October 17, 2019, letter, they pushed Defense Secretary Mark Esper to review Cashe’s case.